Session 25

 The syntax for sending messages to our objects looks very

-a procedure and that, when we send it a withdraw
+is a function.
+When we send it a

 Here is a possible solution: